the-ora/browser/docs/HOSTING_SETUP.md

 # Build and package the app
 ./build-release.sh

-# Or use the comprehensive release script
+# Or use the comprehensive release script (auto-increments version)
-./create-release.sh 0.0.1 dsa_priv.pem
+./create-release.sh
 ```

 ### Step 2: Sign Release